rduenasf/birding/docs/birds/amebit.md

 scientific_name: "Botaurus lentiginosus"
 order: "Pelecaniformes"
 family: "Ardeidae (Herons, Egrets, and Bitterns)"
 description: "Botaurus lentiginosus is a species of bird in the Ardeidae (Herons, Egrets, and Bitterns) family.
-It has been observed 1 times."
+It has been observed 1 times.
+It has been photographed."
 species_group: "Herons, Ibis, and Allies"
 species_code: "amebit"

 sidebar_position: 11
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Pelecaniformes
   - Ardeidae (Herons, Egrets, and Bitterns)
   - Herons, Ibis, and Allies
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---